 by Dottie Head, Director of Membership & Communications

 Atlanta Audubon Society has officially recognized Pine Lake, in DeKalb County, as an Atlanta Audubon Certified Wildlife Sanctuary.
-The certified area includes the 17-acre lake, park, two adjoining wetlands, and a bio-retention area.
+The certified area includes a 17-acre lake, a park, two adjoining wetlands, and a bio-retention area.

 The Atlanta Audubon Wildlife Sanctuary Program encourages both private and public properties to enhance their land for birds and other wildlife by installing native plants and providing food, water, and shelter for birds and other wildlife.

 “Pine Lake began as a camping resort to escape the big city of Atlanta, but over time the City had to redefine their vision,” says Megan Pulsts, a Pine Lake city council member who has been involved with restoration effort and who spearheaded the certification on behalf of the City of Pine Lake.
 “A tremendous amount of effort over many years has been invested in turning Pine Lake into an Atlanta Audubon Wildlife Sanctuary.”

 The smallest city in DeKalb County, the City of Pine Lake lies about 12 miles east of downtown Atlanta, off Rockbridge Road.
 The City and community worked together to remove invasive plant species, such as privet and English ivy, and to add native plant species to provide food and shelter for birds and other wildlife.
 Pine Lake added more than 150 new trees, 250 bushes, and 36,000 square feet of native wildflower and grass seeding.
 The focus was on native plant species that tolerate Georgia’s variable weather conditions, ensuring minimal maintenance over the lifetime of plantings.